MasteryEducation/SecuritiesExamsMastery.ca/content/csc/27/2/index.md

 - [ ] Relying solely on short-term technical indicators for all decisions
 - [ ] Immediately placing large market orders without research

-> **Explanation:** Portfolio managers usually begin by researching and analyzing economic conditions, sectors, and specific securities before determining an appropriate strategy or realigning asset allocations.
+> **Explanation:**( Portfolio managers usually begin by researching and analyzing economic conditions, sectors, and specific securities before determining an appropriate strategy or realigning asset allocations.)

----

 ### Which phrase correctly describes “market impact” in relation to buy-side trading?
 - [x] The pricing effect caused when a large order enters the market